UFC Fight Night: Hendricks vs Thompson: Predictions & Analysis

 A few statistical edges stand out.
 Scoggins throws significantly more leather — a 2.1 sig. strike per minute gap.
 Borg is far more active with takedowns, averaging 0.1 more per 15 minutes.
 Scoggins has tighter striking defense, making opponents miss more often.

 The Pick: Ray Borg over Justin Scoggins.
-This is essentially a pick'em.
-The model nudges toward Borg at 53%, but there's almost nothing separating these two.
-Notably, the betting market has Scoggins at 32% implied while our model sees 47% — a 15-point disagreement that could signal value.
+The model gives Borg a slight nod at 56% — this could easily go either way.
+Notably, the betting market has Scoggins at 32% implied while our model sees 44% — a 12-point disagreement that could signal value.

 Diego Rivas vs Noad Lahat